tomaszmittlener/gifduck/README.md

 - [x] [BE] Pin up all services

   - server supports both providers
-  - goal: Server makes search to both services and to all at once
+  - goal: Server makes search to both services at once

-- [ ] [FE] Multiple services support
+- [x] [BE] Multiple services support (all)

   - connect to all services, add options to search feature

+- [ ] [BE] Multiple services support (split)
+  - add source param to query and let client choose source of search (gifs/images)
+  - goal: Client can search and display images from both services separately
+- [ ] [FE] Multiple services support (split)
+  - add source param to query and let client choose source of search (gifs/images)
-  - goal: Client can search and display images from both services or from all at once
+  - goal: Client can search and display images from both services separately

 Example Further development features: